State tells voters to request ballots now to improve mail-in voting

 Such problems were common statewide, leading to more than 23,000 rejections overall.
 Clerks in Wisconsin are encouraged, but not required, to notify voters if their absentee ballots are rejected.

-To reduce confusion and the chance of rejection, Ruechel says she is providing new information to voters in absentee ballot envelopes.
+To reduce confusion and the chance of rejection, Ruechel is providing new information to voters in absentee ballot envelopes.

 “(In August) I sent a separate sheet with a photocopy of the envelope, saying ‘Voter signs here, date, the witness signs here and the address goes here,’” Ruechel said.
 “Everything is in color and highlighted, so they actually have a visual of what their envelope should look like when they get done voting.”